NoCapCbas/portfolio/site/src/content/projects/project-2.md

 ![Project preview](/project-1.jpg)

 **Project Overview:**
-SavviURL is a URL shortener that helps you shorten long URLs.
+A chatbot that helps you learn about dog breeds.

 ## Objectives

-1. Develop a user-friendly URL shortener that allows users to shorten long URLs.
+1. Develop a user-friendly chatbot that allows users to learn about dog breeds.
+2. Use ollama to generate responses to user queries.
+3. Use streamlit to create a user interface for the chatbot.
+4. Use Python to implement the chatbot.
+5. Learn how to use ollama and streamlit to create a chatbot.

 ## Features

-1. **URL Shortening:**
+1. **Chatbot:**

-- Users can shorten long URLs.
+- Users can chat with the chatbot to learn about dog breeds.

-2. **API:**

-- Being API allows users to shorten long URLs from the command line.

 ## Technology Stack

-- Frontend: Astro.js
+- Frontend: Streamlit UI
-- Backend: Golang
+- Backend: python, streamlit, ollama

 ## Things I Learneed building this project

-- Learned Astro.js.
-- How to build an API in Golang.
+- Learned how to use ollama to generate responses to user queries.
-- How to use the `net/http` package to create an API in Golang.
+- Learned how to use streamlit to create a user interface for the chatbot.
-- System design for a URL shortener.
+- Learned how to use Python to implement the chatbot.
+- Learned how to load a model in ollama.
+- Learned how to load data in ollama.

 ## Future Development

-- Add analytics to the URL shortener to track the number of clicks on the shortened URL and the source of the clicks.
+- Add analytics to the chatbot to track the number of users and the most popular dog breeds.
+- Add more data to the chatbot to make it more accurate.